rnunot/Moving_Pictures_v2/readme.md

 ## Moving Pictures v2

+Original Moving Pictures redesign and grunt workflow proof of concept.

-Edit at a later date...
+Better description to be added at a later date...